So you have a mouse or rat problem in your chicken coop?

 Your grandma swore by them for keeping moths from eating her woolly sweaters (and she always had that tell-tale sickly sweet smell about her).

-For that reason it was replaced by some manufacturers by Dichlorobenzene - which has since been found to be carcinogenic(3).
+For that reason it was replaced by some manufacturers by Dichlorobenzene - which has since been found to be carcinogenic(7).
+And it's poisonous not only to chickens but to dogs, rabbits and other animals(8).

 Despite that, both these chemicals can still be found in products on the market sold as rat and squirrel repellants.

-If their toxicity isn't enough to put you off using them as a way to solve a rat problem, perhaps the fact that they have both been found to ineffective should.
+If their toxicity isn't enough to put you off using them as a way to solve a rat problem, perhaps the fact that they have both been found to ineffective with rodents(8) should.

 Steer clear of these.
-They will not control any level of rat problem - and they can make you and your family ill.
+They will not control any level of rat problem, and they can make you, your chickens, your pets and your family ill.

 They can look like sweets to children - they have that sickly sweet smell too - but they could prove fatal.

 Rodents are not a problem because you have chickens.
-A lot of people believe that, but it's really just not true.
-Rats and mice are driven by one thing - hunger.
+A lot of people believe that, but it's simply just not true.
+Rats and mice are driven by one thing: hunger.

 Rats become a problem because they have access to your chickens' food.